Perturbation-based inference for diffusion processes: Obtaining effective models from multiscale data: Introduction

 Although this kind of robustness for estimation schemes seems certainly desirable in many applications, it has not yet been treated systematically in the literature.
 Partially related problems have been studied in the context of parametric inference for misspecified models; see, e.g., \cite[Ch.\ $2.6$]{Kutoyants2004} and the references therein.
 In this field, one is mainly concerned with consistency-related results of an estimation procedure $\Lambda_\lambda$ from a statistical perspective when the observations originate from an SDE, which is not contained in the considered class of parametrized models such as \eqref{eq:intro:sde} (i.e.\ there does not exist a true $\theta$).
-More precisely, it is of interest whether or not the estimation procedure $\Lambda_\lambda$ (e.g.\ the maximum likelihood estimator) still converges to a well-defined limit object as $\lambda\rightarrow 0$.
-It is moreover known that inferring coarse-grained SDE models from temporal observations of a multiscale system by means of estimators such as the quadratic variation of the path estimator or maximum likelihood estimator is sometimes impossible, since these estimators can be strongly biased due to the multiscale structure of the data \cite{Papavasiliou2009,Pavliotis2007,Pavliotis2012,Azencott2010}.
+More precisely, it is of interest whether or not the estimation procedure $\Lambda_\lambda$ (e.g.\ the maximum likelihood estimator) still converges to a well-defined limit as $\lambda\rightarrow 0$.
+It is moreover known that inferring effective coarse-grained SDE models from temporal observations of a multiscale system by means of estimators such as the quadratic variation of the path estimator or maximum likelihood estimator is sometimes impossible, since these estimators can be inconsistent (i.e.\ asymptotically biased) due to the multiscale structure of the data \cite{Papavasiliou2009,Pavliotis2007,Pavliotis2012,Azencott2010}.
 As such, many commonly used statistical inference techniques might not be endowed with the desirable robustness property motivated above, thus making an accurate estimation of $\theta$ in \eqref{eq:intro:sde} impossible, or doubtful at best.
+Similar consistency concerns may thus be relevant also in any technique that relies on a stochastic differential equation model, which had been identified form available multiscale data, including widely applied techniques such as stochastic filtering and stochastic control.
+Related work on stochastic filtering and stochastic control for SDEs with multiple scales can, e.g., be found in \cite{Imkeller2013,Zhang2014}.